Most Overlooked Classic Rock Albums

 1991

-Tied with Forever Changes as my favorite album here, we have Talk Talk's Laughing Stock.
-Only real reason I don't have this higher is because it's at least somewhat more well known then everything else here.
-Even then, this is bar none one of the most beautiful pieces of music you'll ever listen to.
-Everything is all so serene, with abstract instrumentation being strung together, culminating stellar, but never overblown, climaxes that will never leave you anything but awestruck.
+Tied with Forever Changes as my favorite album here, Talk Talk's Laughing Stock is an absolute masterpiece.
+The only reason I don't rank it higher is that it's somewhat more well-known than everything else here.
+Even so, this is one of the most beautiful pieces of music you'll ever listen to.

 Acid Rock / Hard Rock